Lindsey Oil Refinery

-Prax Lindsey Oil Refinery is an oil refinery in North Killingholme, North Lincolnshire, England owned and operated by the Prax Group.
-It lies to the north of the Humber Refinery, owned by rival oil company Phillips 66, and the railway line to Immingham Docks.
-Immingham Power Station, owned by VPI Immingham, provides the electricity and heat for the fractionation processes.
+Phillips 66 Lindsey Oil Refinery is an oil refinery in North Killingholme, North Lincolnshire, England owned and operated by Phillips 66.
+It lies to the north of the Humber Refinery, also owned by Phillips 66, and the railway line to the Port of Immingham.
+Immingham Power Station, owned by VPI Immingham, used to provide the steam for the fractionation processes.

-The company owning the refinery filed for insolvency on 29 June 2025, prompting the UK government to provide funding for special support and insolvency practitioners to maintain the refinery whilst new buyers are sought.
+The company owning the refinery filed for insolvency on 29 June 2025, prompting the Government of the United Kingdom to provide funding for special support and insolvency practitioners to maintain the refinery whilst a new buyer was sought.
+On 5 January 2026, Phillips 66 agreed terms to buy Lindsey Oil Refinery.

 History and operation

 The site was announced in Belgium on 17 February 1965.
 East Midlands Gas Board had built a £6.5 million site in 1965, in conjunction with Total.
-The Prince of Wales visited this site on Friday 19 June 1968, later visiting nearby gas field sites in the North Sea.
+The Prince of Wales visited this site on 19 June 1968, later visiting nearby gas field sites in the North Sea.

 In the early 1970s the CEGB had planned a 4,000 MW oil power station nearby, and another oil power station at Insworke in Cornwall.
 Both would be cancelled in March 1975.

 Construction

 Construction began in November 1965, by Lummus Company.
 The refinery would process 65,000 barrels per day, which was 3.5 million tons per year.
 It was planned to open in 1967.
 Storage tanks were built by William Neill of Merseyside.

 On Thursday 10 August 1967, around 4 pm, a 49 year old construction worker, for Sir Robert McAlpine, was killed, after falling 15 feet on a scaffold.
 There were 2,000 construction workers.
 Qualified first aid staff were not sufficient.
 The worker died in the ambulance.

-There was an explosion in a boiler house at 10.20 am on Monday 27 November 1967, injured four construction workers.
+There was an explosion in a boiler house at 10.20 am on 27 November 1967, injured four construction workers.
 21 year old Peter Adams, of 65 Macaulay Street in Grimsby, died in an ambulance when being transferred from Scartho Road Hospital to Sheffield.

 Opening

-By the end of 1968, UK refining capacity would be 96 million tons, an increase of 18 8million tons in 1968.
+By the end of 1968, UK refining capacity would be 96 million tons, an increase of 18.8million tons during that year.
 The refinery cost £30m.
 The neighbouring refinery also cost £30 milliom.

-It was officially opened on Friday 28 June 1968 by the Labour Minister of Power, Ray Gunter.
+It was officially opened on Friday 28 June 1968 by the Minister of Power, Ray Gunter.

 It was named after the former Lindsey pre-1974 local government area of Lincolnshire.

 The refinery entered service in May 1968 as a joint project between Total and Fina.